mrcjkb/haskell-tools.nvim/README.md

 > setup or set up the lsp client for `haskell-language-server` manually,
 > as doing so may cause conflicts.

-This is a filetype plugin, so there is no need to call a `setup` function.
+This is a filetype plugin that works out of the box, so there is no need to call a `setup` function.

 You will most likely want to add some keymaps, and optionally detect launch configurations for [`nvim-dap`](https://github.com/mfussenegger/nvim-dap).